ManuelFreytag/spotify-taste-visualization/README.md

-Create a simple stocks dashboard to observe the change in music taste
+Create a simple dashboard to observe the change in music taste

 This project leverages the API provided by spotify.
-I do not own any rights to the data nor am i allowed to
+I am not allowed to copy/distribute any data nor able to share my developer credentials.

-To use any of the tools provided in this repository you will need to apply for a

-Also
+Whoever whants to use or enhance this code can apply for credentials here: https://developer.spotify.com

 Running
 =======

-note: Running this tools requires spotify developer credentials You can apply for these credentials here: https://developer.spotify.com

 Changes in main
 ---------------
 Change credentials in the dataImport script to your own: